rsoika/ben.js/README.md

 Ben.JS provides a full working single-page-application framework.
 There is no restriction to any JavaScript framework without the need for JQuery.
 So Ben.JS can be combined with any other concept or framework including Angular.js, Ember.js or React.

-# The Model-View-Controller (MVC) Concept
+#The Model-View-Controller (MVC) Concept
 Ben.JS is based on a simple Model-View-Controller (MVC) pattern.
-This pattern separates an application into logical build blocks.
-The following section will explain the concept:
+This pattern separates an application into logical building blocks.
+The following section will explain this concept:

-## The Model
+##The Model

 A model in Ben.JS can be any JavaScript object.
-There are no restrictions or specific requirements to the model object.
-The following example defines an Employee object with three properties:
+There are no restrictions or specific requirements to design the model object.
+The following example defines an Employee object with 3 properties:

      function Employee(id, city, date) {
        this.id = id;